-In this article, we will answer the question “What is DevOps engineer?”
-We will also tell you the responsibilities that this specialist has, what the DevOps principles and tools are and we will suggest the best way to build a DevOps team for your project.
+In this article, we answer the question “What is DevOps engineer?”
+We also describe the responsibilities this specialist has, what the DevOps principles and tools are, and what is the best way to build a DevOps team for your project.

 - The Essence of DevOps: Why This Process Is Essential for Agile Development

 - How to Build a DevOps Engineering Team